-- The mentally ill; psycho, crazy, lunatic
+- The mentally ill, psycho, crazy, lunatic

-- Addict: meth head, tweaker, burnout. druggie, junkie
+- Addict, meth head, burnout, druggie, junkie

 - My son is bipolar

 - My schizo daughter

-- My depressed client
+- A depressed individual

 - My alcoholic father

-× Experiencing Mental Health Symptoms that Interfere with Daily Life/Activities Emotional breakdown; Nervous breakdown Using terms that don't acknowledge an individual's symptoms perpetuates avoidance of needed support and treatment that promote recovery.
+\mathbf{X} Experiencing Mental Health Symptoms that Interfere with Daily Life/Activities Emotional breakdown, Nervous breakdown Using terms that don't acknowledge an individual's symptoms perpetuates avoidance of needed support that promote recovery.
 Died by Suicide Committed Suicide; Completed Suicide The term committed is associated with a crime.
 The term completed suggests an accomplishment.
 Person in Recovery Former Addict; Former Alcoholic; Drunk Emphasize strengths and the ability to recover, not limitations.
-The Family Support Workforce family support peers, clinicians, and others who support families Professionals and Family Peer Specialists separates family peer support professionals from others The Family Peer workforce should be thought of as professional and a respected career choice as much as clinicians, care managers, etc. Family Peer Support Peer Support applies to adult peer support alone There are specific differences between adult peers and family peers.
+The Family Support Workforce includes family peers, clinicians, and others who support families Professionals and Family Peer Specialists separates family peer support professionals from others The Family Peer workforce should be thought of as professional and a respected career choice as much as clinicians, care managers, etc. Family peer support (FPS) is provided from one family member with lived experience as a primary caregiver to another caregiver in the effort to strengthen the whole family's well-being.
+FPS will assist family caregivers in navigating child, adult and family serving systems Peer Support This term is more typically associated with adult peers.
+There are specific differences between adult peers and family peers.
 They have different lived and systems navigation experience.